About the College: A Community of Discovery

 The College of Arts and Sciences is home to several research institutes and outreach programs, including:

-Yet the greatest measure of our success is in the success of our students.
+The greatest measure of our success continues to be measured in the success of our students.
 CAS students win highly competitive scholarships and attain national distinction as Fulbright and Truman scholars.
+The College hosts the annual CAS Celebration of Students to highlight the Department Excellence Scholarship recipients as well as the recipients of all College of Arts and Sciences scholarships.

 Further proof of our success lies in the accomplishments of our alumni.
 An education in the sciences, mathematics, humanities or the fine arts is a gateway to many careers.
 Our alumni include doctors and other health professionals; lawyers, politicians, government and business leaders; authors, playwrights, artists, poets, actors and musicians; journalists, editors, media specialists and filmmakers; teachers, scientists, scholars, translators, anthropologists and researchers; counselors, psychiatrists and social workers – all highly skilled in their related fields.